Kofoten/PrioritiseTestRunCourses/README.md

 # Course Prioritizer

-A sophisticated command-line tool that solves a complex routing problem by finding the smallest set of pre-defined routes (`courses`) required to visit all unique locations (`controls`).
-It uses an advanced beam search algorithm to find a high-quality, near-optimal solution efficiently.

-This project was built to demonstrate advanced algorithmic problem-solving, performance optimization, and robust software design principles in .NET.
+This tool is designed to solve a real-world logistics problem for orienteering events: determining the most efficient order to test-run courses to ensure all control points are verified.

+Before a major event, a group of test runners must visit every control point to ensure they are present and that their descriptions are accurate.
+This tool takes all the available courses as input and calculates the smallest set of courses needed to visit every single control at least once.

+By using an advanced beam search algorithm, it provides a prioritized list of courses, ensuring that all controls are checked with the minimum amount of running, saving time and effort for the event organizers and volunteers.

 ---
 ## Features